-Procedure for resolving disagreements and termination of internships
+4.7.4 Procedure for resolving disagreements in/and termination of internships

-In the event of disagreement, the student and/or the company or organisation must contact the VIA Design & Business internship coordinator.
-The coordinator will then contact both parties to discuss and solve the matter.
+In the event of disagreement, the student and/or the company must contact the VIA Design & Business internship coordinator.
+The coordinator will then contact both parties to discuss and resolve the matter.
 Should this result in termination of the internship, it is the responsibility of the student, in collaboration with the internship coordinator, to find a new internship company where the internship may be completed.
 The internship is equivalent to 15 ECTS credits.
+The student must apply for exemption to begin a new internship placement, as student only have the right to one internship.